biofold/ddgun/README.md

 INTRODUCTION

-  DDGun is an untrained method for predicting teh stability change upon mutation
+  DDGun is an untrained method for predicting the stability change upon mutation

 LICENSE